 Is there an application fee?

 Yes.
 Each private employer must pay a non-refundable application fee of $500.
-Where the applicant is a corporation, a $500 fee is also required of each and every subsidiary to be included in the self-insurance program.
-For non-profit corporations, an application fee is required of each and every controlling person and each and every employer that applies.
+Where the applicant is a corporation, a $500 fee is also required of each subsidiary to be included in the self-insurance program.
+For non-profit corporations, an application fee is required of every controlling person and every employer that applies.

 The fee is required for both initial and renewal applications.
-The application fee must be paid by check or money order payable to the "Self-Insurers Administration Fund."
+The application fee must be paid by check or money order payable to the “Illinois Workers’ Compensation Commission.”

 Are there any other fees a self-insurer must pay?